- What does the Coalition offer?

 - Application Portal.
 Shared application for member institutions.

 The Coalition is using CollegeNet, based in Portland, Oregon, the same vendor the UW has used for years.
 We are confident that CollegeNet is building a robust and reliable system.
-We look forward to your partnership as we all work to ensure access and affordability to all students.

 The Coalition experience for students